phalt/swapi/swapi/templates/about.md

 ## Why did you build this?

-I built the [Pokémon API](http://pokeapi.co) before I built this.
+I built the [Pokémon API](https://pokeapi.co) before I built this.
 I realised that *if you provide data easily, someone will consume it*.
 I got bored around Christmas 2014 and decided that I'd take what I learned from PokéAPI and build an API for Star Wars data.

 Seeing the release trailer for Episode VII also made me stupidly enthusiastic for Star Wars again.

 ## Who are you?

-I'm [Paul Hallett](http://phalt.co), an *"API engineer"* who is also super nerdy.
-I build APIs at [Lyst.com](https://lyst.com)
+I am [Paul Hallett](http://phalt.co), a senior software engineer and an infinitely protean machine.

 ## Copyright and stuff?